Chapter 23: On a Runaway Train to Certain Doom

 At this point, Behemoths arrive from behind and Shotgun is forced to leave Juget behind to defend the rear.
 The same is happening with other teams – we see Rod (Male) and Cissnei split up for similar reasons, for example.
 Unfortunately, Shotgun has barely gotten away when she runs into a King Behemoth, as is traditional.
 This one can cast Meteor in addition to its lunge attacks, but doesn’t look like all that awful a fight.

 Yeah, Fuhito gets back up only a few seconds later, and decides to fuse the doomsday materia with his own body, causing him to transform into a monster, which looks kind of like the G Eliminators from Crisis Core?
 Maybe it went on to inspire them?
-He starts calling the two protagonists “Traitors,” a nice shout out to Sephiroth that actually makes sense this time, since they’re traitors to life itself in his eyes.
+He starts calling the two protagonists “traitors,” a nice shout out to Sephiroth that actually makes sense this time, since they’re traitors to life itself in his eyes.
 He then impales Sears with one of his new giant claws, taking him out of action.
-Shotgun then makes a speech about all her friends that Fuhito’s hurt, which for some reason include Elfé, someone who’s more of a friend-of-a-friend.
+Shotgun makes a speech about all her friends that Fuhito’s hurt, which for some reason include Elfé, someone who’s more of a friend-of-a-friend.
 She goes on about how Fuhito’s the root of all her problems.
 If you didn’t exist, I could be kidnapping, murdering and destroying all life on the planet as a comfortable agent of the oppressor!
 Oh boo hoo, Shotgun!
 Weren’t you showing character development a few chapters ago?
 Now you want everything to go back to that evil?
 You know what?
 Fuck you.

 Shotgun fights Fuhito, including a bit where Ririn casts Meteor!
 Fuhito has a unique death animation, though I’m disappointed to say that he doesn’t have a unique boss theme.
 Oh well, downloading that shit is costly on cell phones, I suppose I shouldn’t be surprised.
-The boss does look kind of rough, as Fuhito is constantly on the player’s ass, only breaking off to throw projectiles across the screen with pretty wide coverage.
+The boss fight does look kind of rough, as Fuhito is constantly on the player’s ass, only breaking off to throw projectiles across the screen with pretty wide coverage.
 Still, it’s soon over.
 Fuhito is still going after the fight, however, and Sears is forced to get up to pin him down.
 Fuhito seems to explode in a shower of blood (!), and Sears is killed in the process.
 On the plus side, the doomsday materia is also destroyed: Zirconiade can no longer become “Perfect” and invincible.
 If the Turks can just take out the power sources (and they may have already done so), they’re just a final boss fight away from saving the world.

 The chapter ends here.